ikle/test-fpga/doc/policy.md

    clock input.
 If required, it must be followed by an input for the state initialization value on reset.
 The next should be the reset input itself.

+# Synchronization

+1. For synchronous circuits, the timeslot must start with the rising edge of the clock.